GoldStar184/Xtreme-Wiki/Generic-Guides.md

 **The script I executed broke my windows, what do I do?**
 > A: Maybe don't run a file called Windows wants the D (actual script name, you find it on Uber's Github) on your windows machine.
 If you aren't careful with what you do we can't help you.

-# Bad BT / KB
+# BadBT / KB
-V41 added a new feature called Bad BLE (Bluetooth Low Energy) which is supported by the flipper natively.
-It also renamed the Bad USB application to Bad KB (Keyboard).
-The USB connection mode is left unchanged, it works the same as the old Bad USB application therefore the old Bad USB section will stay with no changes.
+V41 added a new feature called BadBLE (Bluetooth Low Energy) which is supported by the flipper natively.
+It also renamed the BadUSB application to BadKB (Keyboard).
+The USB connection mode is left unchanged, it works the same as the old BadUSB application therefore the old BadUSB section will stay with no changes.
+If for some reason you need the pin while connecting, it now shows on the screen when the device tries to connect to the flipper via BT.

-When selected a Bad USB ( now called Bad KB ) script, you can press **Left Arrow** to go into the configuration.
+When selected a BadUSB ( now called BadKB ) script, you can press **Left Arrow** to go into the configuration.

 ### Config:
 - Keyboard Layout: Lets you change your keyboard layout for the keyboard layout used in your country.
 - Connection:  Select your connection mode. ( Default = USB )
-   [ USB ]  Standard Bad USB connection mode.
-See Bad USB section!
+   [ USB ]  Standard BadUSB connection mode.
+See BadUSB section!
    [  BT  ]  Newly added BT ( Bluetooth ) mode.
-Lets you run Bad USB scripts on any device supporting HID inputs via Bluetooth Low Energy Human Interface Devices. ( For not so smart folks: basically bluetooth keyboard )
+Lets you run BadUSB scripts on any device supporting HID inputs via Bluetooth Low Energy Human Interface Devices. ( For not so smart folks: basically bluetooth keyboard )

  - -> BT device name: Lets you set the device's Bluetooth name. ( What shows up when selecting devices in your bluetooth settings: Like JBL, Dime Black, AirPodsPro, HandsFree, etc.. )